Lorenzooone/cc3dsfs/README.md

 Most of the settings are explained in [Keyboard shortcuts](#Keyboard-shortcuts).

 ### Keyboard controls
 - __Enter key__: Used to open the GUI when it is not shown, as well as to confirm the selection of an option.
+Holding it for 30 seconds will reset the application to its defaults.
 - __Arrow keys__: Used to change the selected option in the GUI.

 ### Mouse controls
 - __Right click__: Used to open the GUI when it is not shown.
+Holding it for 30 seconds will reset the application to its defaults.
 - __Left click__: Used to confirm the selection of an option.

 ### Joystick controls
 - __Option/Share buttons__: Used to open the GUI when it is not shown.
 - __A/B/X/Y buttons__: Used to confirm the selection of an option.
+Holding B (X on a PS5 controller) for 30 seconds will reset the application to its defaults.
 - __Dpad/Sitcks__: Used to change the selected option in the GUI.

 _Note: Currently only tested using a PS5 controller._